 When you discover how to make cold foam without a frother, you can recreate your favorite coffee shop drinks in your kitchen.

-Cold brews and iced lattes are some of the most refreshing coffee drinks to enjoy when the weather is hot.
+Cold brews and iced lattes are some of the most refreshing coffee drinks to enjoy when the weather is hot or anytime really.
 If you are a fan of lattes or cappuccinos, then chances are you know the pleasure of foam on top of your espresso.
 It’s a light and frothy delight on top of the steaming hot, caffeinated drink beneath.

 Have you discovered cold foam yet?
 It’s a fairly new invention.
 Starbucks introduced it in 2018.
 The company discovered how much people loved their cappuccinos and created a way to make beautiful iced coffee drinks with foam on top that doesn’t instantly melt.

 The good news is that you don’t have to be a barista or own professional equipment to make your favorite foam-topped drinks at home.
 In this guide, I’ll share some amazing tricks that will help you recreate this delicious coffee topping in your kitchen.

 Before I explain what cold foam is, it’s important to understand what hot foam is.
 Traditionally, a barista makes hot foam by frothing milk with hot steam.
 They use a milk frother to insert a bunch of steam into the milk all at once.
 This creates tiny bubbles in the milk and results in a topping that is velvety, creamy, and slightly sweet.

 Cold foam is foamed milk that is made to stand on top of cold beverages.
 Hot foam melts on a cold brew or iced coffee, so the ingredients and method have to change.

 Cold foam is milk that is frothed without steam.
 It turns the milk into a thicker topping that almost resembles meringue.
 It can be sweet or flavored or served unsweetened.
 There are a lot of different types of cold foam that you can create.